cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - SVG can be taken from cncf/artwork (should be color & square): `cp ~/dev/cncf/artwork/projectname/icon/color/projectname-icon-color.svg grafana/img/projectname.svg`.
 - PNG should be 32bit RGBA 32x32 PNG.
 You can use `apt-get install imagemagick` and then: `convert ~/dev/cncf/artwork/projectname/icon/color/projectname-icon-color.png -resize 32x32 grafana/img/projectname32.png`.
 - And/Or update `grafana/copy_artwork_icons.sh`, `apache/www/copy_icons.sh`, `grafana/create_images.sh`.
+- Especially do new project's part of `apache/www/copy_icons.sh` on the prod server, to have new icon available on the test server (icon path is from the prod server).
 - Update `grafana/change_title_and_icons_all.sh`.
 - Copy setup scripts and then adjust them:
 - `cp -R oldproject/ projectname/`, `mv projectname/oldproject.sh projectname/projectname.sh`, `vim projectname/*`.